Caleb9/syno-photo-frame/README.md

 Mini](https://www.adafruit.com/product/5038).

-### Start Slideshow From Random Photo
+### Start Slideshow From Random Photo and Random Order

-If the album is very large, and the startup-shutdown schedule is short, potentially the slideshow might never display some of the later photos in the album.
-The `--random-start` option solves the problem by starting the slideshow at randomly picked photo.
+By default photos are displayed in the order of shooting date.
+If the album is very large, and the startup-shutdown schedule is short, potentially the slideshow might never reach some of the later photos in the album.
+The `--order random-start` option solves the problem by starting the slideshow at randomly selected photo.
+Adding this option to the startup schedule will start at a different photo every time.

 ### Auto Brightness